Ghostscypher/php-mpesa/mpesa_endpoints.md

 ## Errors, and error code

+This is the error codes returned from http requests and their meaning

 | Error Code | Meaning                                                                                  |
 | ---------- | :--------------------------------------------------------------------------------------- |
 | 400        | Bad Request                                                                              |